Dawn Warren, M.A, LPC

 I offer trauma therapy in person in Austin and via telehealth across Texas.
 I warmly welcome neurodivergent, LGBTQ+, and ethically non-monogamous clients.

-If you've been searching for an EMDR therapist in Austin who understands complex trauma, dissociation, and the particular exhaustion of holding everything together for everyone else you may have just found the right space.
+If you've been searching for an EMDR therapist in Texas who understands complex trauma, dissociation, and the particular exhaustion of holding everything together for everyone else, you may have just found the right space.

 A free 20-minute consultation is a chance to ask questions, get a feel for how I work, and find out together whether this might be the right fit.